 - Death benefits continue until a dependent child is 18, and for up to five years thereafter if the dependent child is attending school full time.

-- Dependents other than a dependent spouse or dependent child combined receive a maximum of $65,000 of the total death benefits paid.
-That amount “shall be adjusted annually by the same percent applicable to the adjustment of the State average weekly wage.”
-As of January 1, 2018, that amount is $73,690.
+- Dependents other than a dependent spouse or dependent child combined receive a maximum of $70,726 of the total death benefits paid (as of January 1, 2021).
+That amount is adjusted annually by the same percent applicable to the adjustment of the State average weekly wage.”

 - The maximum funeral benefit is $7,000.